coldshrine/study-notes/books/effective-java.md

 Nearly every local variable declaration should contain an initialiser.

 Prefer `for` loops to `while` loops, as `for` loops limit the scope of the variables defined in their bodies.

+Idiom for iterating when you need the iterator